 The application's direct costs budgeted for the entire period of performance should not exceed \$1,000,000.
-If indirect cost rates have been negotiated, indirect costs are to be budgeted in accordance with the organization's negotiated rate
+If indirect cost rates have been negotiated, indirect costs are to be budgeted in accordance with the organization's negotiated rate.
+Collaborating organizations should budget associated indirect costs in accordance with each organization's negotiated rate.

-All direct and indirect costs of any subaward or contract must be included in the total direct costs of the primary award.
+All direct and indirect costs of any subaward or contract must be included in the direct costs of the primary award.

-The applicant may request the entire funding amount for a project that may have a period of performance less than the maximum 2 years for Funding Level 1 or 3 years for a Funding Level 2 or Funding Level 3.
+The applicant may request the entire maximum funding amount for a project that may have a period of performance less than the maximum 2 years for Funding Level 1 or 3 years for a Funding Level 2 or Funding Level 3.